Rafostar/cec-web-api/README.md

 Additionally `cec-client` must be installed.
 On Raspbian it is included in cec-utils package.

 ### Installation
-API can be ased as both core node module or a binary app.<br>
+API can be used as both core node module or a binary app.<br>
 Install it as an app system-wide with below command:
 ```
 sudo npm install cec-web-api -g